mroonga/mroonga/doc/source/install/others.md

 % sudo make install
 ```

-And we assume that MySQL is installed in the following directory:
+And we assume that MySQL is installed in the following directory.

 ```
 /usr/local/mysql